chipsi44/real-estate-price-prediction-cyril/README.md

 - Testing the model using a separate set of data, called the test set, to evaluate its performance.
 - Evaluating the model using metrics such as mean squared error, mean absolute error, and score. <br>

-The "results" section of the project contains the testing and evaluation of different models, showing the performance of each one.
+The "results" section of the README contains the testing and evaluation of different models, showing the performance of each one.
 It is important to keep in mind that the choice of model and the parameters used may have an effect on the performance of the prediction.
 Therefore, it is important to compare the performance of different models and choose the one that performs the best.

 If you want to find the data set link.csv or immo_data.csv, the cleaned data (data_cleaned.csv) or the .png for the graph you can go in the **data_modeling branch**.
+## State of the project :
+- [x] this is a task list item
+- [ ] this is an incomplete task list item
 ## results :
 ### Presentation :
 <table>